 Pros of iOS

-• Privacy: We don’t really have a way to prove it since iOS is closed-source but it feels a bit more secure than the stock Android experience.
+- Privacy: We don’t really have a way to prove it since iOS is closed-source but it feels a bit more secure than the stock Android experience.
+Apple Pay: I can use Apple Pay on most places that accept contactless payments.
+I can’t do this on my Moto G9 Power because it doesn’t have NFC but of course I could use Google Pay if I had a phone that supported it.

 Cons of iOS

-• iOS default Keyboard: One of the worst things I’ve had to deal with on iOS is the default keyboard.
+- iOS default Keyboard: One of the worst things I’ve had to deal with on iOS is the default keyboard.
 Its predictor and the autocorrector are terrible compared to Gboard example.
 I think it makes sense that Gboard is better since Google has harvested more data from all of its users to make it better.
 Changing the default keyboard to Gboard almost solves the problem but it’s still not as good as the Android implementation (probably because of iOS’ constrains).
+Update: I switched to SwiftKey and it’s much better than Gboard on iOS.

-• Internet browsing: The web browser is one of the worst if not the worst experience I’ve had with iOS.
+- Internet browsing: The web browser is one of the worst if not the worst experience I’ve had with iOS.
 A lot of sites don’t work correctly and video players don’t work at all a lot of times.
-Since all browsers have to use the same engine as Safari, it’s almost the same experience on all browsers but Chrome is still better than Safari.
+Since all browsers have to use the same engine as Safari, it’s almost the same experience on all of them but Chrome is still better than Safari in my experience.
 Hopefully this will change now that Apple is allowing other engines on latest iOS versions.

 Conclusion